Intergenerational Study on Aging (MIRA-iGeN): Building a platform for intergenerational research

 On March 4, our team held an online MIRA-iGeN Participant Event.
 The presentation includes an overview of the study and discusses why intergenerational research is important and how it can contribute to our understanding of healthy aging.

-To help understand how people age and how intergenerational interactions — being connected to different generations of one’s family (children, parents or grandparents) — impact health, the McMaster Institute for Research on Aging (MIRA), McMaster University and Dixon Hall have partnered to create the McMaster Institute for Research on Aging Intergenerational Study (MIRA-iGeN).
+Early research shows that having strong connections with family members across generations can help people age better.
+To learn more about how these family connections — like those with children, parents or grandparents — affect health, the McMaster Institute for Research on Aging (MIRA), McMaster University and Dixon Hall have partnered to create the McMaster Institute for Research on Aging Intergenerational Study (MIRA-iGeN).

 Why are we doing this research?